Primitive Man (album)

-Primitive Man, the second studio album by Australian rock band Icehouse, was released on 20 September 1982.
+Primitive Man is the second studio album by Australian rock band Icehouse, released on 20 September 1982 by Chrysalis Records.
 In January 1982, Icehouse founder Iva Davies started recording Primitive Man essentially as a solo project.
 It was co-produced with Keith Forsey, who later worked with Simple Minds and Billy Idol.
-Forsey supplied additional percussion; Davies supplied vocals, lead guitar, keyboards (Sequential Circuits Prophet-5), bass guitar and programmed the Linn drum machine.
+Forsey supplied additional percussion; Davies supplied vocals, lead guitar, keyboards (Prophet-5), bass guitar and programmed the Linn drum machine.

 Released as an Icehouse album, Primitive Man reached number 3 on the National album charts and provided their international breakthrough single, "Hey Little Girl", which peaked at number 7 in Australia, number 2 in Switzerland, number 5 in Germany, the top 20 in UK, Sweden and Netherlands, and number 31 on the US Billboard Mainstream Rock chart.
 Another single "Great Southern Land" made the Australian top 5; it was later featured in the 1988 Yahoo Serious film Young Einstein, and remains their most popular song according to listeners of Triple M in 2007.

+The inner sleeve cover art of the album includes cut-up paper strips with hand-written song lyrics.
+Davies wrote "Great Southern Land" using the William S. Burroughs styled cut-up technique to encapsulate Australia in one song.

 To promote Primitive Man on tour, Davies re-assembled Icehouse with Michael Hoste (keyboards) and John Lloyd (drums), and new members: Bob Kretschmer (guitar, backing vocals), Guy Pratt (bass guitar, backing vocals) and Andy Qunta (keyboards, backing vocals).

 After the United Kingdom top 20 chart success of "Hey Little Girl" the album was re-released as Love in Motion in 1983 and contained the same tracks in different order except "Break These Chains" being replaced by "Love in Motion"; the alternate cover work was a still from the Russell Mulcahy directed video for "Hey Little Girl" (see infobox below right).
 In 1996, Icehouse released a compilation album called Love in Motion on dIVA / Massive Records, which contains "Love in Motion" but does not have any material from the original Australian release of Primitive Man.